-E rosion and sediment control measures: • Describe the methods which will be used to control erosion and sedimentation on the site.
+Project Name Project # Er osion and sediment control measures: • Describe the methods which will be used to control erosion and sedimentation on the site.
 List all controls used, list specification numbers in Chapter 3 of the Virginia Erosion and Sediment Control Handbook.
 Discuss why any proposed non-standard VESCH control was selected and how it satisfies the applicable minimum standard(s).
 Discuss sequence of installation and removal for each control selected.
-A schedule of regular inspections and repair of each erosion and sediment control structure should be set forth including the maintenance items to check and perform as well as precautions for large storm events.
-Discuss Temporary Seeding as a means of erosion control and list the types to be used.
-F Permanent stabilization: • • S Provide a brief description, including specifications, of how the site will be stabilized after construction is completed.
-Fertilizer and lime applications are to be in accordance with E&amp;SC technical Bulletin #4.
-A copy of this bulletin is available at the link below: https://www.deq.virginia.gov/Portals/0/DEQ/Water/Publications/ESCTechnicalBulletin4.pdf stormwater runoff considerations: • Will the development site cause an increase in peak runoff rates?
+A schedule of regular inspections and repair of each erosion and sediment control structure should be set forth including the maintenance items to check and perform as well as precautions for large storm events. • Discuss Temporary Seeding as a means of erosion control and list the types to be used.
+Pe ermanent stabilization: • Provide a brief description, including specifications, of how the site will be stabilized after construction is completed.
+Fertilizer and lime applications are to be in accordance with DEQ E&SC Technical Bulletin #4.
+St ormwater runoff considerations: • Will the development site cause an increase in peak runoff rates?
 Will the increase in runoff cause flooding or channel degradation downstream?
 Discuss how downstream properties and waterways will be protected (basins, channel improvements, easements, etc.).
 Describe the strategy to control stormwater runoff.
 List or discuss all references for the design of permanent stormwater management facilities.
-Have the possibilities of incorporating low impact development strategies for addressing stormwater management water quality and quantity requirements been investigated? ( alculations: • Provide detailed calculations for the design of temporary sediment traps and basins, diversions, on-site and off-site channels, permanent stormwater facilities, etc. Provide all calculations showing pre- and post-development runoff.
+Have the possibilities of incorporating low impact development strategies for addressing stormwater management water quality and quantity requirements been investigated?
+Ca alculations: • Provide detailed calculations for the design of temporary sediment traps and basins, diversions, on-site and off-site channels, permanent stormwater facilities, etc. Provide all calculations showing pre- and post-development runoff.
 Worksheets, assumptions and engineering decisions should be clearly presented.
 Calculations must show that downstream properties and waterways are adequately protected.